 Ehani lives with her grandmother and younger brother.
 The family's only source of income is the money their grandmother can make by selling firewood collected from the nearby jungle.

 Ehani’s first menstruation only added to her problems.
-Her grandmother barely earns enough for their family to survive.
-Taking care of Ehani’s menstrual health was not a priority.
+The income her grandmother makes is barely enough for their family to survive so they can’t afford to take care of Ehani’s menstrual health.

 Hear the latest news from ChildHope